Trip in Northern Thailand

 stuffed pineapple and having a delicious mango smoothie!

-There are smoothies there so drink something if you are already there,
+There are lot of nice smoothies there, so drink something if you are already there.

 It’s getting dark and cool, it’s time to go back to the hotel, leave the scooter